rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 ### OAuth - 1.0

-DronaHQ offers OAuth 1.0a authentication as a method for configuring REST APIs.

 OAuth 1.0a is a legacy authentication protocol that enables websites or applications (Consumers) to securely access Protected Resources from a web service (Service Provider) through an API.
 It ensures that Users do not have to disclose their Service Provider credentials to the Consumers.

 Accessing user data using OAuth 1.0 requires a series of requests between the client application, user, and service provider.
 OAuth 1.0 is commonly known as "two-legged" authentication since it involves the authentication process solely between the client and server, without the involvement of additional parties.